sknups/github-action-template/README.md

 # github-action-template

-Template for creating an open-source GitHub Action
+Template for creating a GitHub Action with MIT license.